marcuspainter/VecLab/Sources/VecLab/VecLab.docc/Articles/GettingStarted.md

 #### Complex Arrays

-Complex arrays are defined as a tuple of two 'Real` arrays of real and imaginary parts.
-This structure is known a split complex, rather than interleaved.
+Complex arrays are defined `ComplexDoubleArray`.
+This structure stores is known a split complex, rather than interleaved.

 ```swift
 let realArray = [1.0, 2.0, 3.0]